ayoisaiah/stellar-photos/README.md

 ## Features

 - Enjoy a new hi-res photo everytime you open a new tab - [totally free](https://unsplash.com/license) for personal or commercial use with no attribution required.
-- Search for free hi-res photos from Unsplash and download them or sync to your Dropbox.
+- Search for free hi-res photos from Unsplash and download them or sync to Dropbox or Onedrive.
 - View basic photo information.
 - Load photos from multiple custom collections
 - View current weather information for your locale.